Approximation of functions with one-bit neural networks: Approximation error

-\begin{remark} Let us briefly discuss our result in the context of classical approximation results of Micchelli \cite{micchelli1973} and Felbecker \cite{felbecker1979}.
-The main distinction is that our result holds for iterates of multivariate Bernstein polynomials, while the classical papers only treat the univariate case.
-However, it was likely known by experts that the univariate case extends to the multivariate case with modifications.
+Let us briefly discuss our result in the context of classical approximation results of Micchelli \cite{micchelli1973} and Felbecker \cite{felbecker1979}.
+The main distinction is that our result holds for iterates of multivariate Bernstein polynomials (formed as tensor products), while the classical papers only treat the univariate case.
 One small improvement we made deals the parity of $s$.
 Micchelli only treated the even case, which loses a $n^{-1/2}$ factor for the odd cases, whereas the odd case was satisfactorily derived by Felbecker.
 In our proof, we combined the even and odd cases together seamlessly.
+The extension of these classical results to higher dimensions was perhaps known by experts, though we were unable to find a reference.